The worldwide sunscreen market is a billion-dollar industry.

 Whilst the financial cost may be staggering, this is nothing compared to the cost to our health, especially with all the bad press around sun lotion.

-After writing the article on the natural and organic skin care standards, I was surprised to learn that there is little regulation around sun lotion.
+Lately here at The Naked Chemist, we have been researching ingredients that provide natural sun protection, after writing the article on the natural and organic skincare standards, we were surprised to learn that there is little regulation around sun lotion.

-- The ingredient PABA, has now been banned in most countries
+- The ingredient PABA has now been banned in most countries

-- Camphor benzalkonium methosulfate, has had its maximum concentration reduced from 6% to 3%
+- Camphor benzalkonium methosulfate has had its maximum concentration reduced from 6% to 3%

-- Benzophene-3 has also been reduced from 10% to 6%
+- Benzophenone-3 has also been reduced from 10% to 6%

 The reality is, that these key ingredients found in our sun lotions are actually dangerous chemicals, which could potentially be doing more harm than good!

 So much damage in fact, that many of them have been taken off the market, or had their levels significantly reduced, due to possible health concerns.